VastoLorde95/Codes/README.md

 Codes
 =====

-Codes and titbits of fast algorithms required for programming contests
+These are pieces of code and algorithms I have imlemented which have helped me solve some competitive programming challenges.
+Feel free to use them.